ant-design/ant-design/components/popconfirm/demo/locale.md

 ## en-US

-Set `okText` and `cancelText` props to customise the button's labels.
+Set `okText` and `cancelText` props to customize the button's labels.

 ````jsx
 import { Popconfirm } from 'antd';